You are here

 1. Purpose & Scope

-- Compliance with this policy ensures Pfizer-sponsored interventional clinical studies respect the rights and welfare of study participants (i.e., healthy volunteers, subjects, patients and others) and that those clinical studies are designed and conducted in accordance with the highest scientific and ethical standards as well as regulatory requirements.
-The term policy will be used throughout the remainder of this CMCD policy.
+Pfizer-sponsored interventional studies respect the rights and welfare of study participants (i.e., healthy subjects, patients), and are designed and conducted in accordance with the scientific and ethical standards, as well as regulatory requirements.

 This policy applies to:

 - Pfizer colleagues responsible for clinical research and development, pharmacovigilance (PV), regulatory, and medical affairs.
 This also includes those parties with whom Pfizer contracts (e.g., contract research organizations [CROs], vendors, or consultants) to perform such activities.

 All Pfizer-sponsored interventional studies are conducted in accordance with local laws and regulations, as well as relevant international standards including:

 International Ethical Guidelines for Biomedical Research Involving Human Subjects issued by the Council for International Organizations of Medical Sciences (CIOMS 2002)